 If you were the victim of sexual abuse or assault, you’re likely aware that reporting your case to authorities may result in a criminal investigation, which may also be followed up by criminal charges.
 However, you may not be aware that you may also be eligible to file a personal injury lawsuit against your abuser to obtain the compensation you need to make a meaningful recovery.
 An experienced sexual abuse attorney at the McKay Law can help you to understand your legal options.

 We serve clients in East Texas.
-Our teams of Greenville TX sexual abuse attorney, Paris TX sexual abuse lawyer, Mount Pleasant sexual assault lawyer, and Killeen sexual assault lawyer are happy to help you get the compensation you deserve.
+Our teams of Greenville TX sexual abuse attorney, Paris TX child sexual abuse lawyer, Mount Pleasant sexual abuse lawyer, and Killeen child sexual abuse lawyer are happy to help you get the compensation you deserve.

 Why Would I Hire a Personal Injury Lawyer for My Sexual Abuse Case?

 When it comes to sexual abuse cases and finding the right lawyer, you want to find an attorney who is experienced in civil tort law.
 A tort is a civil wrong that caused economic or emotional harm to an individual and for which the at-fault party has legal liability.
 Learn more on the differences between civil law and criminal law.